MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-access-teams.md

 6. Enter the name of the user you want to add, select the search button, and then select the user’s name.

-## Share the guide with the access team
+## Step 5: Share the guide with the access team

 1. Go to make.powerapps.com.